amRohitKumar/nvcti-lab/server/README.md

 # Models
 #### There are two models
 - user
-    - New user created is stored in "user" collection of "nvcti" database.
+    - New user created is stored in "user" collection of "nvcti-lab" database.
     - The field "enrolledEvents" is where the ObjectID of forms submitted by the user is stored as an array, other fields are self explainatory.
 - form
     - A schema of a typical lab-access form